ATL-Flaneur/CoreWebApp/README.md

 # CoreWebApp

-This is a simple C# ASP.NET Core web app developed to show creation of web APIs, export of Prometheus metrics, Dockerization of the app, and use of Grafana to display Prometheus metrics on a adashboard.
+This is a simple C# ASP.NET Core web app developed to show creation of web APIs, exporting of Prometheus metrics, Dockerization of the app, and visualizing metrics with a Grafana dashboard.

 The app has APIs for adding/removing users from a user list and gathering statistics.
 These are described in [APIs](#APIs).